Black lounge suit: In media

 Gentlemen's valets of the early 20th century are often depicted in television and film wearing black lounge suits as their standard apparel.
 In the 1964 Walt Disney film Mary Poppins (set in the 1910s), the character of Mr. Banks wears a black lounge suit to work every day at the bank.
 On Her Majesty's Secret Service (1969) of the James Bond films features a black lounge suit wedding.
 The Pan Tau children's television series (1969–1978) features a black lounge suit-wearing protagonist with the same name.
 In the long-running BBC sitcom Are You Being Served?
-(1972-1985), the character Captain Peacock always wore a stroller as the store's floorwalker.
-The character of John Bates of Downton Abbey (2010–2015) typically appears in a stroller while serving as his lord's valet.
-In the German neo-noir crime drama Babylon Berlin (2017-), set during the Weimar Republic, German Foreign Minister Gustav Stresemann wears a Stresemann suit accordingly.
+(1972–1985), the character Captain Peacock always wore a black lounge suit as the store's floorwalker.
+Jeeves, played by Stephen Fry in Jeeves and Wooster (1990–1993), dressed impeccably.
+The character of John Bates of Downton Abbey (2010–2015) typically appears in a black lounge suit while serving as the Earl's valet.
+In the German neo-noir crime drama Babylon Berlin (2017–), set during the Weimar Republic, German Foreign Minister Gustav Stresemann wears a Stresemann suit accordingly.